 Whether it’s to have more financial security or simply because you enjoy it, working beyond retirement can have many benefits.
 While working past retirement can have an impact on your tax obligations and benefits eligibility, it’s typically less complicated than it seems.
 To make sure that you’re choosing the best path for you, contact Cray Kaiser today.

 For various reasons, many people continue to work while collecting Social Security retirement benefits.
 Some people need the additional income while others simply enjoy keeping busy.
-In 2016, Associated Press reported that more than 4 in 10 Americans over 50 years of age begin taking Social Security benefits before retirement age.
+Per the Social Security Administration, SS benefits represent about 30% of the income of people over age 65.
 Whatever the reason, there are important tax implications to consider should you choose to work while receiving Social Security benefits.

 Keep in mind that the amount of the benefit that is reduced while you are working is not gone forever.
 Once you reach full retirement age, it will be returned to you over time in the form of a slight increase in your monthly benefits.

 Your earnings in retirement also affect the amount of benefits subject to income tax.
 If your “combined income” (including adjusted gross income, tax-exempt interest and half of your Social Security benefits) exceeds $25,000 as an individual or $32,000 for a married couple filing jointly, you may have to pay federal income taxes on as much as 85% of your benefits.